eeeps/scalables/README.md

 ## sizing with css

-We're trying to free images from having a single, definitive, baked-in & fixed size, and discard the notion that a file's intrinsic pixel dimensions should have anything whatsoever to do with how large it appears on a layout.
+We're trying to free &lt;img&gt;s from the straitjacket of a single, definitive, baked-in & fixed size, and discard the notion that a file's intrinsic pixel dimensions should have anything whatsoever to do with how large it appears on a layout.
 Thus, you must explicitly size your image in CSS with 'width' or 'height' styles for this script to do anything useful.

 If you don't scale your initial thumbnail (usually *up*) to fit your layout in CSS, when the script looks at how big the &lt;img&gt; is it will see it at its default (native) dimensions and won't load any of the larger sources.